eduardlio/learn-js-through-web/readme.md

 The way we work may be a mystery to you.

-Making honey takes a lot of bees doing a lot of small jobs.
+Making honey takes a lot of BEES doing a lot of small jobs.